nickbattle1/MCUSpiderManFaceShell/README.md

   - Custom-designed servo mounts precisely positioned within the shell
   - Mechanical linkage system with push/pull rods connecting servos to lenses
+  - Multi-layered shutter system for each lens, accurately replicating the intricate iris mechanism seen in the MCU films
+  - Overlapping lens segments that create the dynamic aperture effect identical to the movie version
   - Gear mechanisms for smooth lens articulation
   - Internal cable management system to maintain clean aesthetics
   - White perforated vinyl for the eye lenses providing visibility while maintaining the iconic look